|

 path diagramming, purpose in a human system.

 Manual computation exercise, group team planning exercise.
+Getting your own house in order

 My people don't waste my